February / March – Gender Equality

 Do

-3. Consider running, and take part in, events to raise awareness of gender equality, including during Sexual Abuse & Sexual Violence Awareness Week from 3 to 9 February, International Day of Women and Girls in Science on 11 February, International Women’s Day on 8 March and Women’s History Month in March, and the 16 days of activism campaign from 25 November to 10 December.
+2. Consider running, and take part in, events to raise awareness of gender equality, including during Sexual Abuse & Sexual Violence Awareness Week in the first full week of February, International Day of Women and Girls in Science on 11 February, International Women’s Day on 8 March and Women’s History Month in March, and the 16 days of activism campaign from 25 November to 10 December.

 Gender equality is a cornerstone of any fair and inclusive society